 Every year I absolutely love doing all of the fall classroom activities.
 When I can integrate thematic reading and writing activities, it’s a win-win!
 Just like when I shared about my apple week during September, these ideas are perfect for October and November!

 My Favorite Fall Reading and Writing Activities: Learning Booklets!

 One of my new favorite Fall reading and writing activities to use with students are these little learning booklets.
 In October and November, I love having my students make these books for what we’re learning!

-They give students an opportunity to write a creative, spooky story, and read informational texts about Veterans Day, Thanksgiving, and the Mayflower and record what they’ve learned.
+They give students an opportunity to write a creative, spooky story, and read informational texts about pumpkins and record what they’ve learned.

 Today I’m sharing all about them with you, PLUS I’m sharing my favorite Fall picture books you can use in your classroom!